 This post was written prior to our January 2017 merger, under our previous firm name, MacPherson Leslie & Tyerman LLP.

-The Internet has changed the face of global commerce.
+The internet has changed the face of global commerce.
 With a click of a few buttons and valid credit card details, a consumer in any country can purchase the goods and services of others from anywhere in the world from the comfort of their own home.
-This rapidly evolving global marketplace is driving the need for trademark owners to consider registering their trademarks outside of their local jurisdiction.
+This rapidly evolving global marketplace is driving the need for trademark owners to consider registering their trademarks outside of their local jurisdictions.

 Why You Should Consider Trademark Protection in Foreign Countries

 Due to the borderless landscape of the internet, we strongly suggest that you consider trademark protection in foreign jurisdictions when assessing the benefits to your company’s trademark portfolio as a whole.
 Having a trademark registered in Canada does not permit you to enforce the rights granted to you against a third party who may be infringing your trademark in any jurisdiction(s) outside Canada.

 Unfortunately, for some trademark owners, the thought, or need, for obtaining a trademark registration outside of Canada only occurs once a problem is encountered, such as the selling of knockoff goods, termination of a licensed users’ rights gone awry, or in the case of trademark squatting.
 Considering the possibilities of your brand beyond the scope of “right now” is simply good risk management for every trademark owner.
 As previously discussed in our post on registration, the reasons to register a trademark in Canada are easily applicable to any other jurisdiction.

 When You Should File: Within Six Months of Filing in Canada